Superflows-AI/superflows/README.md

 A user could ask their analytics assistant:
 > Did the Google Ads campaign we ran last month have a positive ROI?
 How many conversions did it generate?

+Superflows will make API calls to answer these questions or complete tasks, and write code to analyse data and produce visualisations.

 **Check out a demo of Superflows in a CRM [here](https://superflows.ai/crm-demo).**

 You can try out the cloud version for free [**here**](https://dashboard.superflows.ai) or self-host.
 You can learn more on the [docs pages](https://docs.superflows.ai/).